spiral/docs/http/request.md

 }
 ```

-HeaderBag has few differences comapared to other bags:
+HeaderBag has a couple of differences when compared to other bags:

 * All requested header names will be normalized, so you can ask for header in many forms (Content-Type, content-type and etc.)
 * `get` method will automatically implode all header values into one string using ",", you can disable this behaviour by setting 3rd arugment as false or null.